String functions

 You can search for a function using its alias.

-For example, if the function starts_with
+For example, if the function starts_with has the alias startswith:

 - When you type

-function. - When you type
+startswi, Insights suggests thestarts_withfunction. - When you type

-, Insights rewrites it asstarts_with
+startswith, Insights rewrites it asstarts_with.

 # contains

-if either input is null.
+Returns <null> if either input is null.

 - Return type: